 Brainteaser: You have two light bulbs in a 100-story building.
-You want to find the floor at which the bulbs will break when dropped.
-Find the floor using the least number of drops.
+You want to find out what floor the bulb will break on, using the least number of drops.

-This one is from Facebook for the position of a software engineer, though since it's on the net probably not anymore.
+This one is from Facebook, for the position of a software engineer, though since it's available on the net its probably not used anymore.

 4. Wasting water

-This is a classic one and easily applicable as an example of brainteasers for engineers, let's see if you can figure it out?
+This is a classic brainteaser, and even appeared in a movie.
+Let's see if you can figure it out.

 Brainteaser: If you had an infinite supply of water and a 5-liter and 3-liter bucket, how would you measure exactly 4 liters?
-The buckets do not have any intermediate scales.
+The buckets do not have any intermediate markings.

 Answer: A lot of wasted water